 If you’re using third-party services like email platforms, CRMs, fulfillment centers, or analytics tools, webhooks can be a powerful way to keep everything in sync without manual intervention.

-New Subscription – Triggered when a customer starts a new subscription
+New Subscription: Triggers when a new subscription is created

 To use webhooks, you’ll first need a webhook URL from the third-party tool or custom endpoint you’re integrating with.
 When one of the supported events occurs in your store, CartGenie will send a structured JSON payload to that URL with the relevant data.